matracy/startup/README.md

 ## Startup Service deliverable
 ### Modifications
 * Updated README.md to include modifications and deletions for Startup Service deliverable
-* Updated Simon deployment to React
+* Updated Simon deployment to include services
 * Added server config to Vite
 * Set frontend to use API rather than mocks
-* Colors are now dynamicly funished by 3rd-party API
+* Colors are now dynamicly furnished by 3rd-party API
 ### Additions
 * Created backend service endpoints
   - /api/auth